ofirgall/dotfiles/README.md

 The only workspace that uas more 2 windows is the `main` session which runs `slack`, `spotify` and other GUIS I must use. \
 I jump between the workspace fast with [tmux-go](https://github.com/ofirgall/tmux-browser)

-How I use nvim for [everything everywhere all at once](editors/nvim/README.md).

-Q: Why don't you use i3? \
-A: This way I have only 2 windows per workspace and I can jump between them with ctrl+tab I don't need tiling manager, I do everything from the terminal.

 ---

 # WARNING